oprypin/crsfml/gitbook/audio-sounds.md

 In fact, the / classes work the same way as / from the graphics module.
 So if you understand how sprites and textures work together, you can apply the same concept to sounds and sound buffers.

-You can load a sound buffer from a file on disk with its `from_file` function:
+You can load a sound buffer from a file on disk with its `from_file` class method:

 ```ruby
 SF::SoundBuffer.from_file("sound.wav")